John Charles Lounsbury Fish: Stanford University (1893-1935)

 Fish left Cornell for Stanford University as an instructor in 1893.
 He became a professor of railroad engineering in 1909 and then of civil engineering in 1925 and civil engineering department chair for 1928-1935 when he retired as emeritus professor of civil engineering.

 Civil engineering practice

 While Fish was largely an engineering educator, he worked on a variety of civil engineering projects.
 In 1891, he worked on the construction of the Sandusky and Columbus Short-Line railroad which opened in 1893.
-In 1899, Fish worked for the U. S. Coast and Geodetic Survey as part of its efforts to produce an accurate topographic map the State of California.
+In 1899, Fish worked for the United States Coast and Geodetic Survey as part of its efforts to produce an accurate topographic map the State of California.
 Fish worked on the primary triangulation for San Jacinto Peak and Santiago Peak.
 In 1899 he would return to the USGS as a field engineer for exploratory surveys for reservoir and dam sites in Monterey County, California.

 Fish also did railway work and from 1900 thru 1909 worked on the Lake Shore and Michigan Southern Railway; first as a resident engineer and then in 1907-09 as a division engineer.